 Upon arriving at Tribhuvan International Airport, passengers must clear customs.
-All of your luggage and belongings will be checked and handled by customs.
+All of your luggage and belongings will be checked and handled.
 There is no charge for carrying personal items.
-Travelers visiting Nepal are expected to follow all customs rules and regulations.
+Travelers visiting Nepal must follow all customs rules and regulations.
 Passenger facilities meet international standards, except for rare metals, archaeological and religious artifacts, animals and related goods, medicines, guns and ammunition, and communications equipment.
-To assist with any customs issues, there are specialized customs officers stationed at the gate.
 Use the green channel to avoid customs at Tribhuvan International Airport if you don't have any dutiable items.
-If you are carrying dutiable goods, you must pass customs through the red channel.
+You must pass customs through the red channel if you have any dutiable items.
 Customs taxes may be necessary for the clearance of dutiable goods.